src-d/blog/content/post/gld.md

 [go-license-detector](https://github.com/src-d/go-license-detector) is a powerful tool to detect the license of an open source project.
 It finds considerably more matches than the others including the one used by GitHub.
-Detecting licenses is much fun because of the many details and corner cases.
+Detecting licenses is a lot of fun because of the many details and corner cases.
 Thanks to go-license-detector we were able to find licenses in 66% of the most popular 182,000 GitHub repositories.